 When To Buy Motor Oil?
 Don’t Wait Till Black Friday

-September, October and the first half of November are the times of year when large retailers (Walmart, Amazon) try to get rid of excess inventory.
+September, October, and the first half of November are the times of the year when large retailers (Walmart, Amazon) try to get rid of excess inventory.
 Other auto parts stores will usually do price matching.
 So the best time to buy motor oil is after Labor Day but before Black Friday.